-- -Baseline Credit Assessment (BCA) ba2

-- High-level dependence
+- High-level of dependence

 - Moderate level of government support

-- The Baa3 rating of the State Government of Parana, which has a negative outlook.
+- The Ba1 rating of the State Government of Parana, which has a negative outlook.

 The Aa2.br national scale issuer rating reflects the standing of credit quality relative to domestic peers.
 Moody's National Scale Ratings (NSRs) are intended as relative measures of creditworthiness among debt issuances and issuers within a country, enabling market participants to better differentiate relative risks.
 NSRs in Brazil are designated by the ".br" suffix.
 NSRs differ from global scale ratings in that they are not globally comparable to the full universe of Moody's rated entities, but only with other rated entities within the same country.